ro-mo/roomagram/README.md

 sqlite3 version used: 3.39.5

-To run the program, make sure to have installed all of the previous programs, then rails server
+To run the program, make sure to have installed all of the previous programs, then run

+rails server